-Maharit explains that when Maimonides wrote that God did not abolish ritual sacrifice because people cannot this, Maharit understands that Based on Maimonides writes that one cannot move from one extreme to another, he means that the Jews would not able to move from the have been extreme worshipping God through physical/sensory expressions (i.e., ritual sacrifice) to worshipping Him without physical expression (i.e., totally in abstract thought).
+Based on this, Maharit understands that when Maimonides writes that one cannot move from one extreme to another, he means that the Jews would not have been able to move from the extreme of worshipping God through physical/sensory expressions (i.e., ritual sacrifice) to worshipping Him without physical expression (i.e., totally in abstract thought).
 Because of that, He allowed for them to continue worshipping Him in their former way.